 Just as important as the quality of distillation equipment is the choice of plant materials that you use.

 The choice of plant material will determine the uses for your oil.
-Below is a handy infographic about parts of the plant to consider when making essential oils at home.
+Below is a handy infographic about parts of the plant to consider when learning how to make essential oils at home.

 In fact, the majority of plant material needed you can find in your garden, or purchase locally.